orugari/shadow-backup/README.md

  <b>DELBCK</b>: Say if the Shadow Ccopy and the shortcut must be deleted at the end.
 TRUE or FALSE.
  <ul><li>Set "DELBCK=TRUE" Will delete Shadow Copy and shortcut</li></ul>

  <b>NBRBACKUP</b>: Numbers of backup to keep.
-It will create folders 1, 2, 3, 4,.. in the target directories where 1 is the newest.
+It will create folders 1, 2, 3, 4,.. in the target directory where 1 is the newest backup.
  <ul><li>Set "NBRBACKUP=3" Will keep 3 backups</li></ul>